 Ms. Herbert is the Chief Executive Officer of the First Peoples’ Cultural Council (FPCC).
 Ms. Herbert has guided the FPCC partnerships with the Vancouver Opera, the Knowledge Network, the New Relationship Trust, the Margaret A. Cargill Foundation, Google.org and the Royal British Columbia Museum.
 She is currently the Chair of the Governance Council for the Endangered Languages Project launched in partnership with Google.org in 2012.

 Mandy Na’zinek Jimmie,B.Ed., MA, Vice Chair

-Mandy is a member of Nłeʔkepmxcín First Nation in the Nicola Valley, near Merritt.
-She is a Language Champion and has been dedicated to language revitalization for over 26 years.
-She obtained her Masters (Linguistics), from the University of B.C. in 1994 and is the Language Coordinator at the Nicola Valley Institute of Technology (NVIT).
+Ms. Jimmie obtained her Masters Degree (Linguistics), from the University of B.C. in 1994 and is a language instructor at the Nicola Valley Institute of Technology.
 In this role she has successfully implemented the Developmental Standard Term Certificate program in partnership with Thompson Rivers University.
-She has worked with nine linguistic groups to develop 20 different language courses.
-Ms. Jimmie also acts as a language advisor to the Nicola Tribal Association and is a member of the local school district’s First Nations Education Council, advocating for young language learners, from kindergarten to the post-secondary level.
+Ms. Jimmie has worked with at least six linguistic groups to develop over 20 different language courses.
+She also acts as a language advisor to the Nicola Tribal Association and the Shackan Indian Band and is a member of the local school district’s Aboriginal Advisory Council, advocating for young language learners from kindergarten to the post-secondary level.